creighton-lewis/toggle_tables/sample.md

-# Toggleable Tables Plugin Demo
+# Toggle Tables Plugin Demo

-This file demonstrates the functionality of the Toggleable Tables plugin.
+This file demonstrates the functionality of the Toggle Tables plugin.

 ## Small Table (Not Toggleable)